suienzan/Twitter-Reading-Dark/README.md

 2. Change twitter display setting: More - Display - Background to `Dim`.
 Or to `Default` if you use light theme.

 3. For firefox user.
 You may need enable `layout.css.backdrop-filter.enabled` in `about:config` to make the top nav looks the same as which in Chrome.

-4. (Optional) It's hard to hide twitter topic using userstyle.
-Try the following ublock rules `https://raw.githubusercontent.com/suienzan/Twitter-Reading-Dark/main/ublock-rules` if you don't like twitter topic.